PopeCorn/card_game/README.md

 Run the .exe installer file, it will install a card_game folder in which is card_game.exe - the game.
 That is all you need.

+Your antivirus will probably tell you it is a virus because the file is .exe.
+You can see all source code here on GitHub and the installer installs only one folder with one .exe file for the game.